zonblade/m2m-nestjs-graphql/README.md

 2. set engine-x (nginx) static serving into this /storage folder

-3. you can taste live demo on m2m.retas.org/graphql

-4. you can download the apps on [here]() react-native unsafe Typescript for Mini MVP purposes, which accelerate the development time)

-5. or you can build yourself from source code on reactnative-m2m repository and host your own backend.
+3. or you can build yourself from source code on reactnative-m2m repository and host your own backend.

 ## File uploader